Day 5 of 10

 Prayer Focus

-If you have absorbed prosperity teaching — even quietly, even from a church that did not officially preach it — pray today for honest exegesis.
-Ask God to undo what bad theology has done to your prayers, and to give you back the Bible's actual posture toward suffering.
+If you have absorbed prosperity teaching — even quietly, even from a church that never officially preached it — pray today for an honest Bible.
+Ask God to undo what bad theology has done to your prayers, and to give you back Scripture's actual posture toward suffering: expectant of blessing, unsurprised by trial, anchored to a crucified and risen Lord.

 Meditation

 The prosperity gospel survives because it is partly true.
 God does bless.
 God does heal.
 God does provide.
-The error is not in those claims but in the demand: 'God must, on my schedule, in my way, or my faith was insufficient.'
+The error is the demand: 'God must, on my schedule, or my faith was insufficient.'
+Read James 4:15 again.
 What is the difference between expecting blessing and demanding it?

 Question for Discussion